frangio/extract-changelog/README.md

 Extracts the section for the current version out of the changelog.

-Example workflow to automate creating a release on GitHub:
+Example workflow to automate creating a release on GitHub when a tag is pushed:

 ```yaml
 name: release